Pakistani flag to wave over Srinagar soon, says Senator Sirajul Haq

-LAHORE: Addressing a huge Kashmir March in the provincial capital of Punjab on Kashmir Solidarity Day, Ameer, Jamaat-e-Islami (JI) Pakistan, Senator Sirajul Haq, declared that the dawn of independence will arrive soon in Kashmir and the Pakistan flag will wave over Srinagar.
+LAHORE: Addressing a huge rally in the provincial capital of Punjab on Kashmir Solidarity Day, Ameer, Jamaat-e-Islami (JI) Pakistan, Senator Sirajul Haq, declared that the dawn of independence will arrive soon in Kashmir and the Pakistan flag will wave over Srinagar.

 The Kashmir Jihad is not a struggle for resources like “Roti, Kapra or Makan” or any other kind of economic freedom, it is an ideological war and nobody can defeat it, he told thousands of men, women and children who had turned up to support the liberation struggle of the Kashmiris continuing for the last seventy years.